gbdev/gb-asm-tutorial/src/part2/objects.md

 Because it moves by a pixel ever frame, it's going at a speed of 60 pixels per second!
 To slow this down, we'll use a *variable*.

-So far, you've only worked with the CPU registers, but you can create global variables too!
+So far, we have only worked with the CPU registers, but you can create global variables too!
-To do this, create a section, but put it in `WRAM0` instead of `ROM0`.
+To do this, let's create another section, but putting it in `WRAM0` instead of `ROM0`.
-Because RAM is writable, we can use it to store our game's variables.
+Unlike ROM ("Read-Only Memory"), RAM ("Random-Access Memory") can be written to; thus, WRAM, or Work RAM, is where we can store our game's variables.

 Add this to the bottom of your file: